Antisemitism in Canada: 2023-2024

 On May 31, 2024, an arson attack targeted the Schara Tzedeck synagogue in Vancouver, with fire set to its doorway.
 Police launched criminal investigation.

 On June 16, 2024, the Beth Tefila synagogue in Ontario was attacked.
 Local police reported that a window was smashed.

 In July 2024, Mount Royal Member of Parliament Anthony Housefather, who is Jewish, was labeled a neo-Nazi in flyers with a swastika photoshopped into where the Star of David should be on an Israeli flag.
 The flyers, which were posted in Montreal, also stated that he should "get out of town."
 Canada's Special Envoy for Preserving Holocaust Remembrance and Combating Antisemitism Deborah Lyons wrote on social media that "the sign was not only targeting Housefather but all Jewish Canadians, most of whom identified as Zionists."
 Lyons has stated that antisemitism in Canada is at a high, could potentially get worse, and needs to be addressed on many levels.

 Also in July 2024, Prime Minister Justin Trudeau appointed MP Anthony Housefather as his adviser on Canadian Jewish community and antisemitism.

 On August 2, Toronto police were investigating two incidents in which signs were set on fire, one in front of a Jewish day school and one in front of a synagogue.

 In August 2024, over 100 Jewish institutions received the same mass bomb threat.

 In September 2024, the Centre for Israel and Jewish Affairs (CIJA) formally requested of the Canadian government to adopt four new policies to help ensure the safety of Canadian Jews.
 In October 2024, CIJA reported that 82% of Canadian Jews feel less safe after October 7.

-On Yom Kippur, October 12th, the Bais Chaya Mushka girls school in Toronto was hit by gunfire for the second time in a few months; police believe that the incidents are connected.
+On Yom Kippur, October 12, the Bais Chaya Mushka girls school in Toronto was hit by gunfire for the second time in a few months; police believe that the incidents are connected.

-On October 14th, the government of Israel issued a report on Canada being the most antisemitic country in the Western Hemisphere.
+On October 14, the government of Israel issued a report on Canada being the most antisemitic country in the Western Hemisphere.

-On 16 December, 2024, the Canadian Jewish News reported on a survey conducted by the Jewish Medical Association of Ontario.
+On 16 December 2024, the Canadian Jewish News reported on a survey conducted by the Jewish Medical Association of Ontario.
 The survey found that a third of Jewish doctors in Canada were considering leaving the country due to antisemitism.

+In its annual report for 2024, B'nai Brith Canada said that "antisemitism reaches record levels", having identified 6,219 hate incidents targeted against Jews during the year, the highest number of such incidents since the organization started their audit in 1982, an increase of 7.9% from the previous year and more than doubling since 2022.